fzi-forschungszentrum-informatik/PRIVACY-AVARE/AVARE-Box-Plug-ins/apiLogPlugin/README.md

-Benchmark Plugin
+API Log Plugin
 --------------------------

-The benchmark plugin writes log entries for camera and microphone API calls to the benchmarkLog.txt file.
+The API Log plugin writes log entries for camera and microphone API calls to the apiLog.txt file.

 Usage:
 1. push the file benchmarkPlugin.apk to your phone